User Instructions

 • It may apply to your organization and all subordinate organizations.
 Subordinate organizations are facilities that are part of a parent organization where the signatory of the parent organization has authority to sign on their behalf.
 For example, the CEO of a health system might be authorized to sign on behalf of multiple hospitals and medical groups.

-• If your organization has no subordinate organizations or facilities, but qualifies for more than one type, enter each type as a subordinate organization with the type and license number/EIN.
-If you have subordinate organizations and one would qualify as two organization types, enter it as two suborganizations with the name, type, and license number/EIN as applicable.
+• If your organization has no subordinate organizations or facilities, but qualifies for more than one type, enter each type as a subordinate organization with the type and license number.
+If you have subordinate organizations and one would qualify as two organization types, enter it as two suborganizations with the name, type, and license number as applicable.

 • To enter Type and Subtype, click on the magnifying glass to the right of that field (the search icon) to bring up the table for selection.
 See the Type list at the end of these instructions.